gdsad/Prueba_1/README.md

 **AGREGAR IMAGEN**

 ### Facial Gesture Measurements
-Facial gestures are a combination of dierent facial movements, and therefore they can be measured through an appropriate combination of the activation levels of the AUVs proposed in work.
+Facial gestures are a combination of different facial movements, and therefore they can be measured through an appropriate combination of the activation levels of the AUVs proposed in work.

 **AGREGAR IMAGEN**